-In the SGI UV 2000, SGI UV 1000, or SGI UV 100 series systems, memory is physically distributed both within and among the IRU enclosures (compute/memory/I/O blades); however, it is accessible to and shared by all devices connected by NUMAlink within the single-system image (SSI).
-This is to say that all components connected by NUMAlink sharing a single Linux operating system, operate and share the memory fabric of the system.
+In the SGI UV 2000, SGI UV 1000, and SGI UV 100 series systems, memory is physically distributed both within and among the IRU enclosures, which consist of the compute, memory, and I/O blades.
+However, memory is accessible to and shared by all devices, connected by NUMAlink, within the single-system image (SSI).
+In other words, all components connected by NUMAlink share a single Linux operating system, and they operate and share the memory fabric of the system.
 Memory latency is the amount of time required for a processor to retrieve data from memory.
 Memory latency is lowest when a processor accesses local memory.

-Note the following sub-types of memory within a system:
+The following are the terms used to refer to the types of memory within a system:

-- If a processor accesses memory that is on a compute node blade, the memory is referred to as the node's local memory. - If processors access memory located in other blade nodes within the IRU, (or other NUMAlink IRUs) the memory is referred to as remote memory. - The total memory within the NUMAlink system is referred to as global memory.
+- If a processor accesses memory that is on a compute node blade, that memory is referred to as the node's local memory. - If processors access memory located on other blade nodes within the IRU or within other NUMAlink IRUs, the memory is referred to as remote memory. - The total memory within the NUMAlink system is referred to as global memory.